173duprot/minimal-car/README.md

   8/18/2021 : Currently teaching myself welding, learning how to reverse-engeneer tesla motors, and gathering the funds to purchase materials

-  10/27/2021 : Still working through uni, also exploring alternatives like [electric mopeds](https://github.com/173duprot/minimal-car/issues/1#issuecomment-974984979) while im waiting for funds.
+  10/27/2021 : Still working through uni, also exploring alternatives like [electric mopeds](https://github.com/173duprot/minimal-car/issues/1#issuecomment-974984979).

+  02/14/2023 : Still a viable project, and I'm still too poor to work on it.
+If you want a suckless scooter alternative, look into EUC's.
+The simplest possible vehicles.